 b) the data sources have a fixed schema, with a predefined set of fields.

-For example, a filter control based on the Google Analytics Country dimension applies to all components on the page that also use a Google Analytics data source, even if they connect to different views.
+For example, a control based on the Google Analytics Country dimension applies to all components on the page that also use a Google Analytics data source, even if they connect to different views.
 This is because all Analytics data sources have the same default field set.
-(Note that optional features in Analytics, such as Enhanced Ecommerce, will produce additional fields that may not exist in all Analytics data sources, and therefore, not be compatible with filter controls based on properties or views without those features.)
+(Note that optional features in Analytics, such as Enhanced Ecommerce, will produce additional fields that may not exist in all Analytics data sources, and therefore, not be compatible with controls based on properties or views without those features.)

 Filtering across data sources generally won't work if the charts involved are based on data sources of different types, even if the fields have the same visible name.
 This is because filtering is based on the internal field IDs, not the visible field names in the data source.
 (And, once a field has been created in the data source, you can't edit the internal ID.)

 Say you have a report with 3 different data sources: one from Google Sheets, and two from Analytics.
 Even if all three data sources include a field with the visible name of "Country," only the Analytics data sources share the same internal structure.
-A filter control for the Analytics charts can use the Country dimension from either data source, but it won't filter the Google Sheets chart.
-Conversely, a filter control based on the Sheets Country dimension will filter the Sheets-based chart, but won't affect the Analytics charts.
+A control for the Analytics charts can use the Country dimension from either data source, but it won't filter the Google Sheets chart.
+Conversely, a control based on the Sheets Country dimension will filter the Sheets-based chart, but won't affect the Analytics charts.

 The embedded report below illustrates the limits of cross data source filtering.